Cinema One: History

+In 2015, the channel started producing content in the scripted content genre and aired the mini-series ‘Single/Single’ starring Shaina Magdayao and Matteo Guidicelli.

 In July 2021, through a strong partnership between ABS-CBN and MediaQuest Holdings through TV5 Network and Cignal TV, Cinema One was added to Cignal's channel lineup with its sister channel Myx as free trial channels and later as "add-ons" for lower plans.

 On June 27, 2022, the channel migrated to the 16:9 anamorphic widescreen format.
 The change allowed for a widescreen presentation, optimizing the viewing experience for viewers with compatible widescreen televisions.

 Cinema One Premium HD

 Cinema One Premium HD was a short-lived premium channel which showed local films in full high-definition.